 • Long-term capital gains are earned on assets held for more than a year.

 The tax consequences are different for each type of capital gain.
 Short-term gains are taxed as ordinary income, while long-term capital gains are taxed at a lower rate depending on income.
-Most taxpayers pay 15% on long-term capital gains.
+Taxpayers could typically pay 0%, 15%, or 20% on long-term capital gains, depending on their income.

 7. Royalty Income